hylo-so/model/README.md

 The model undergoes multiple iterations, with each run specifically designed to assess the frequency of the stability pool usage and the frequency of negative xSOL price occurrences.
 Negative xSOL signaling a failure in maintaining the collateralization of hyUSD.
 Data collected after detecting a negative xSOL price are not considered in this model, as the protocol would require re-collateralization by the team to resume operations, a process not covered by this simulation.

 ## Limitations
-This model primarily focuses on daily price returns, whereas, in practice, the protocol's stability would be monitored on a minute-by-minute basis.
-Consequently, the model may occasionally indicate under-collateralization situations that the protocol, in real-time operations, could effectively manage and mitigate.

-Moreover, the model incorporates a stability pool mechanism, where hyUSD is burned to redeem SOL, but it does not account for the conversion from hyUSD to xSOL.
-This conversion process represents an additional strategy for the protocol to ensure stability, highlighting a significant aspect not covered in the current modeling approach.
+The model has several important limitations to consider:

+### Time Resolution
+- The model operates on daily price returns, while the actual protocol monitors and responds to market conditions in real-time
+- This limitation may lead to the model indicating under-collateralization scenarios that the protocol could prevent in practice through its real-time monitoring and response mechanisms

+### Stability Mechanisms
+The model does not incorporate several key stability mechanisms of the protocol:

+1. **Premium Redemptions**
+   - In stability mode, the protocol can offer bonus on hyUSD redemptions
+   - These bonuses create arbitrage opportunities where traders can profit by:
+     - Buying hyUSD at market price (e.g. $1)
+     - Redeeming it directly through the protocol with a bonus (e.g. $1.01)
+   - This mechanism helps restore the collateral ratio by incentivizing hyUSD purchases on the open market and redemptions through the protocol

+2. **Fee-Based Recollateralization**
+   - The protocol accumulates fees from normal operations
+   - These accumulated fees can be used as a last-resort mechanism to recollateralize the system
+   - This provides an additional safety net not reflected in the current model

 ## Setup and Usage